4finance/boot-microservice-gui/README.md

 ### Development mode

-Before first use build your whole application with gradle build.
+Before first use, build your whole application with `gradle build`.
 It will download auto-magically all npms and bower dependencies.

-First run you application (for example from Idea, just run main in Application specifying the correct -Dspring.profiles.active).
+Then run you application (for example from Idea, just run main in `com.ofg.microservice.Application` specifying the correct -Dspring.profiles.active).

-Then go to `src/main/web` and type `grunt serve`.
+Finally go to `src/main/web` and type `grunt serve`.
 This will run a local webserver on port 9000, your application will automatically open in the browser and from now on on every change in you webapp the browser will automatically refresh (no need to hit cmd-R all the time!).

 ### Production mode

-When you build your application there is a special directory called "dist" created where grunt puts your minified, compacted and production-ready application.
+When you build your application there is a special directory `src/main/web/dist` created, where grunt puts your minified, compacted and production-ready application.
 Then the whole folder will be bundled in your jar's `static` folder which will make it available when you run the jar.